snlt11/laravel-secure-audit-logger/readme.md

 ---

-## 🔁 Planned Upgrade: RS256 Key-Pair Support
+## 🔁 Upgraded: RS256 Key-Pair Support

 A command is planned to generate **RSA key pairs**: